lucasgabmoreno/ASUS-TUF-F15-FX506LHB-HN324W-Hackintosh/README.md

 sudo pmset proximitywake 0
 sudo pmset tcpkeepalive 0
 ```
+2. Go to system preferences and disable sleep/awake

 ### iCloud Ban/iMessages Ban or WiFi/Ethernet
 If you need to fix iCloud Ban/iMessages Ban or WiFi/Ethernet Issues